 3. Improvements Based on Medical Care

 Customizing your home to fit your medical needs can be quite expensive.
 However, you do have the opportunity to deduct some of the cost from your taxes.
+This comes in handy if someone in your house has any sort of accessibility needs that require modifications or upgrades to your home.

 In fact, in addition to the cost of making these improvements, you can also deduct any expenses you have to operate and maintain those medically necessary additions.
 Shower handrails, wheelchair ramps, wider doors and hallways, and any other improvements made for medical purposes are tax deductible.

-2. Improvements for Resale Value
+2. Improvements For Resale Value

 Any improvements made to your house that increase the resale value are tax deductible, but not only in the year they’re made.
 This is because they benefit the property over time by adding lasting value.
 Examples of this type of improvement include permanent additions, installing a security system, adding in a swimming pool, or major landscaping.
 You may need to spread out these deductions over a few years.